Jose-Monagas/kickstarter-analysis/README.md

 2. Starting in January the number of successful campaign trends upwards (with the exception of March) until it reaches a peak in May and from there the overall trend is downwards.

 #### What can you conclude about the Outcomes based on Goals?
 We can conclude that the goal ranges with the highest probability of success are (1) less than \$1000 and (2) between \$1000 and \$4999.
 Kickstarters with goals in these ranges represent 51% of total successful Kickstarters.
-We can observe in the line graph that the success line follows a downwards direction as the goal increases in almost all cases (however, as we increase the goal amount, the number of observations decreases as well so we have larger error bars and more uncertainty about this confusion).
+We can observe in the upper  line graph that the success line follows a downwards direction as the goal increases in almost all cases (however, as we increase the goal amount, the number of observations decreases as well so we have larger error bars and more uncertainty about this confusion).

 #### What are some limitations of this dataset?
 1. The most recent data in the Kickstarter data set is dated to 2017 which could be a little outdated when forecasting for 2020 and on.
-2. The are a couple of extreme values which might not be representative of the Analysis we are trying to carry and that affect the measures of distributions greatly.
+2. The are a couple of extreme values which might not be representative of the Analysis we are trying to carry and that affects the measures of distributions greatly.
 3. Some of the data is in a format that is not easy to read.
-For example, the columns "I" and "J" which are timestamps values which needed to be converted into regular Date format in order to perform further analysis.
+For example, the columns "I" and "J" in the Kickstarter tab are Unix timestamps values which needed to be converted into regular Date format in order to perform further analysis.

 #### What are some other possible tables and/or graphs that we could create?